Types Of Stress

 Research shows that there are an estimated 8,755,000 child victims in this country.
 That means over 1 out of 7 children between the ages of 2 and 17 years have experienced maltreatment2.

 However, severe child maltreatment is not the only source of toxic stress.
-Dysfunctional families, caregiver substance abuse, family economic hardship, domestic violence, bullying, and food insecurity can also result in toxic stress11.
+Dysfunctional families, caregiver substance abuse, family economic hardship, domestic abuse, bullying, and food insecurity can also result in toxic stress11.

-Exposure to less severe yet chronic, ongoing daily stressors can also be toxic to children.
+Exposure to less severe yet chronic, ongoing daily stress can also be toxic to children.

 These daily stressors include exposure to a family filled with conflict and aggression, and relationships that are cold and unsupportive.